 “The Lorelei Signal” (9/29/73) – Investigating starship disappearances leads to the discovery of a race of beautiful women.

 “More Tribbles, More Troubles” (10/6/73) – The crew has to protect two ships of grain and Cyrano Jones from the Klingons.

 “The Survivor” (10/13/73) – The crew discovers a ship manned by a philanthropist who disappeared five years prior.

-“The Infinite Vulcan” (10/20/73) – Sulu picks up a walking plant on an away mission and ends up poised by it.
+“The Infinite Vulcan” (10/20/73) – Sulu ends up poisoned by a plant he picks up on an away mission.

-“The Magicks of Megas-tu” (10/27/73) – The ship ends up stranded inside an energy/matter vortex until Lucien appears, repairs it, and takes them to his planet.
+“The Magicks of Megas-tu” (10/27/73) – The ship ends up stranded inside an energy/matter vortex until Lucien appears to rescue them and take them to his planet.